PhD

 - GRE General and GRE Physics tests are optional

-- Statement of Purpose: This statement should describe your academic and research background and accomplishments, research interests, professional goals, and reasons for pursuing a graduate degree at UNL.
+- Personal Statement: Describe your academic and research background and accomplishments, research interests, professional goals, and reasons for pursuing a graduate degree at UNL.

 - Faculty: Identify up to four faculty members you are interested in working with.